Auto-Mapping Enums

 Modifying the Global defaultEnumTypeHandler

-Configure in the YML file:
+Configure in YML file:

 mybatis-plus: configuration: default-enum-type-handler: xx.xx.xx.MyEnumTypeHandler